 Friend of South Korea's Park facing "much unfairness" amid graft scandal

-The friend of impeached South Korean President Park Geun-hye at the centre of a corruption scandal told a court on Thursday that she faces "much unfairness" and again denied criminal charges against her.
+The friend of impeached South Korean President Park Geun-hye at the centre of a corruption scandal engulfing the administration told a court on Thursday that she faces "much unfairness" and again denied criminal charges against her.

 - Posted 05 Jan 2017 16:00

-SEOUL: The friend of impeached South Korean President Park Geun-hye at the centre of a corruption scandal told a court on Thursday that she faces "much unfairness" and again denied criminal charges against her.
+SEOUL: The friend of impeached South Korean President Park Geun-hye at the centre of a corruption scandal engulfing the administration told a court on Thursday that she faces "much unfairness" and again denied criminal charges against her.

 Choi Soon-sil, 60, wearing a beige prison suit, held her head up and glanced around as she was led by two corrections officers into the court where she is on trial charged with pressuring big businesses to pay money to two foundations that backed the president's policy initiatives.